AdobeDocs/cja-apis/src/pages/endpoints/componentmetadata/tags/index.md

 # Tags APIs

-The CJA Tags APIs allow you to retrieve, update, or create tags and their association with components programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with tags in the UI.
+The CJA Tags APIs allow you to retrieve, update, or create tags and their association with components programmatically through Adobe Developer.
+The APIs use the same data and methods that are used when working with tags in the UI.

 ## `/componentmetadata/tags` endpoint description